Armand72/Argonauts-wild/README.md

 ## Argonauts-Wild

-### 'default.json'
+### `default.json`

-Create a file named default.json in the config folder. create a key named "mongoURI" and paste your uri from mongoDB.
+In default.json in the config folder. create a key named "mongoURI" and paste your uri from mongoDB.

+### `axios`

+set your localhost address in the axios file in the client exemple: http://localhost:3000/api/

 ### `npm run dev`